iimTeam/eBookstore/README.md

-# eBookStore : Django Ecommerce Bookstore Project
+# eBookStore: Django Ecommerce Bookstore Project

 An easy-to-use e-commerce platform with a modern user interface, PayPal and card support, and login/signup capabilities, developed with Django.
 This is an excellent beginning project for learning how to use Django to create scalable web applications.